Best Free Screen Recorder Software No Watermark 2026

 • Watermark: None on free tier

-The catch: Some advanced export options require a Microsoft 365 subscription.
-The 1080p cap is limiting for 4K content creators.
+The catch: Some advanced export options do require a Microsoft 365 subscription.
+Also, the 1080p cap is definitely limiting for those 4K content creators out there.

 Per-Use-Case Guide: Which Recorder Should You Actually Use?